Ingrown nails occur when the edges of the nail grow into the skin surrounding the nails.

-An ingrowing nail may be very painful and present with swelling around the affected nail, redness, pus or even an abscess.
+Patients often present with painful toe(s) with swelling around the affected nails, redness, pus or even an abscess.